-To provide a safe and effective multi-modal transportation system is an Area of Focus (AOF) for FY 2023.
+To provide a safe and effective multi-modal transportation system is an Area of Focus (AOF) for FY 2024.

-The five-year Initiative Action Plan (IAP) for this goal and the Key Performance Indicators (KPI) for this objective is identified below.
+The five-year Initiative Action Plans (IAPs) for this goal and the Key Performance Indicators (KPI) for this objective is identified below.

-Strategic Objective: Provide a safe and effective multi-modal transportation system AOF Initiative Action Plans Timeline FY 2023-2027 Funding Department/ Division Develop a consolidated multi-modal transportation plan - Consolidate the Village's multi-modal transportation plans into one document that incorporates bicycle, pedestrian, and golf cart accessibility.
-FY 2024-2025 \$100,000 Planning
+Strategic Objective: Provide a safe and effective multi-modal transportation system AOF Initiative Action Plans Timeline FY 2024-2028 Funding Department/ Division Develop and implement a consolidated multi-modal transportation plan - Consolidate the Village's multi-modal transportation plans into one document that incorporates bicycle, pedestrian, and golf cart accessibility.
+FY 2024-2028 \$100,000 Planning Implement a metropolitan planning organization (MPO) - in association with regional partners.
+FY 2024-2028 \$75,000 Administration